benoitc/couchdbproxy/README.md

 # couchdbproxy

 Simple multinode couchdb proxy.
-It allows you to proxy from one ip to muliple couchdb nodes running on differents ips or ports.
+It allows you to proxy from one ip to muliple couchdb nodes running on differents IPs or ports.
 CouchdbProxy also supports streaming, some basic url rewriting and domain aliasing.
-You could add/remove a user couchdb node or an alias dynamically.
+You could add/remove a **user couchdb node** or a **domain alias** dynamically.
 So basically it allows you to host a little `couch.io` like on your own side.

 With couchdbproxy you could do something like